Sacrifice – Verb: give up (something important or valued) for the sake of other considerations.

 You may be trying to prove that you’re tough or that you’re more willing than others.
 You may be so focused on what you’re missing out on that you’re bitter about what you’re currently doing.
 You may think about all the sacrifices you’ve made, and become resentful or feel like a victim.

 Those “sacrifices” are simply choices.
 They are choices that you’re blessed to be able to make.
-You can choose to be thankful for what you can do.
-You can decide to be thankful for the opportunity.
+You can choose to be thankful for what you can do and for the opportunity in front of you.
 You can take ownership of your choices, which will empower you.

 Instead of talking about the sacrifices you made, you can talk about the choices that you had.